Published March 16, 2026

 TaskRatchet is a todo list with financial stakes.
 Task-level granularity is useful, but if you forget to check off a task, you reply to the charge notification and TaskRatchet cancels it.
 Reversible charges weaken the commitment.

-Every one of these apps shares two traits: a company controls the transaction, and the consequence can be negotiated after the deadline.
+Every one of these apps shares at least one of two traits: a company controls the transaction, or the consequence can be negotiated after the deadline.
 These are deliberate design choices that protect users from unfair outcomes.
 But they also mean the consequence is never truly final, and your brain knows it.

 The trade-offs

 due.box is not perfect.
 It requires a crypto wallet, which is a real barrier for people who have never used one.
-It does not have Beeminder's data integrations or Forfeit's photo verification.
-It does not have stickK's decade of research partnerships.
+It does not have Beeminder's data integrations, Forfeit's photo verification, One Habit's native iPhone app, or stickK's decade of research partnerships.

-But if you want automated, irreversible financial consequences for missing your own deadlines, and you want your money to stay in your own wallet until you actually fail, due.box is the only tool that does that.
+But if you want a money accountability app with automated, irreversible financial consequences for missing your own deadlines, and you want your money to stay in your own wallet until you actually fail, due.box is the only tool that does that.

 Pick one thing you have been putting off.
 Set a small stake.
 See if the deadline feels different when the consequence is real and the exit door is closed.